eth-p/gradle-bukkit/doc/dsl/dependency-function.md

 # Dependency Function DSL

 Dependencies can be quickly added to a project using one of the available dependency functions listed on the main project page.

-The DSL for them is a little quirky, unfortunately.
+When added this way, a required dependency will automatically be added to the `plugin.yml`.
+If you need an optional dependency instead, you can manually specify the dependency in the `bukkit` DSL block.

 ## Function DSL

 The simplest way to use a dependency function is to call it from within the `dependencies` block.
-When used this way, the an appropriate version of the dependency is selected for you.
+When used this way, an appropriate version of the dependency is selected for you.

 ```groovy
 dependencies {